ietf-wg-procon/2418bis/draft-ietf-procon-2418bis.md

 Updated milestones are renegotiated with the Area Director and the IESG, as needed, and then are submitted to the IESG Secretariat: iesg-secretary@ietf.org.
+Similarly, the Area Director can enable or disable milestones, or enable or disable dates, or change the granularity of dates, all without a formal recharter.
+The Area Director can also optionally give the working group chairs access permission to update the dates of milestones.

-Rechartering (other than revising milestones) a working group follows the same procedures that the initial chartering does (see {{sec2}}).
+Rechartering (other than changes to milestones) a working group follows the same procedures that the initial chartering does (see {{sec2}}).
 The revised charter must be submitted to the IESG and IAB for approval.
 As with the initial chartering, the IESG may approve new